Oxfordshire Railway Society,

 Film Show (with seasonal refreshments) which has been presented for many

-a former employee of British Transport Films,
+himself a former employee of British Transport Films.
+However the society

 We meet in a comfortable room at 7.30pm at the Seacourt Day Centre, Seacourt